ecomerp/ecomerp/README.md

 The key to extensibility is that you can develop pieces of code that best fit you customer business process and create the necessary functionality for themselves.

 With extensibility tools, you can:
-1) Add to a entity user-defined fields and user-defined tables.
+1) Add to a entity user-defined fields.
-2) Change or add business rules at the user interface or API level.
-3) Add new items to the application menu.
+2) Add new items to the application menu.
-4) Add a new tab to an existing windows/entities.
+3) Add a new tab to an existing windows/entities.
+4) Configure Business Workflows
+5) Customize Emiail Templates
+6) Customize dashboard

 ## License